Evaluating a Home Checklist

 - Can you read the temperature controls?

-- Does the box connecting your house to the electric line have fuses or circuit breakers?
+- Does the box connecting the house to the electric line have fuses or circuit breakers?

-- Are the electrical sockets upgraded to take grounded plugs?
+- Do the electrical sockets take grounded plugs?

 - What is the condition of the kitchen range, refrigerator, microwave, and dishwasher?

 - Are appliances included in the sale of the house?